ecmwf/anemoi-graphs/docs/graphs/node_coordinates/zarr_dataset.rst

  From Zarr dataset
 ###################

-This class build a set of nodes from a Zarr dataset.
+This class builds a set of nodes from a Zarr dataset.
 The nodes are defined by the coordinates of the dataset.
-The Zarr ZarrDataset supports operations compatible with :ref:`anemoi-datasets
+The ZarrDataset class supports operations compatible with :ref:`anemoi-datasets
 <anemoi-datasets:index-page>`.

 To define the `node coordinates` based on a Zarr dataset, you can use